Escaping the Labyrinth

 romantic fantasy by Thomas Hischak

 A winner of the AACT NewPlayFest, Escaping the Labyrinth was first produced by the Des Moines Community Playhouse in October, 2021.
-The play will be published by Dramatic Publishing Company in late 2022.
-Until that time, the rights remain with the playwright.
-For a perusal copy of the script and a royalty quote, contact Thomas Hischak directly at email@example.com or firstname.lastname@example.org.
+The play has been published by Dramatic Publishing Company.

 Cast of Characters